 HEALTH

-Ethan Pimentel (80 Words)
+Ethan Age and age segment needed(80 Words)

 Ethan attends Children’s Aid College Prep Charter School’s early childhood program in the Bronx, and before the pandemic, his teachers recommended interventions for his verbal and motor skills.
 Ethan began receiving twice-weekly occupational therapy, and when learning went remote, we instructed his parents through remote learning software to continue his treatment at home.
 In spite of these pandemic related adjustments, Ethan has made significant improvement in his speaking abilities and movement, and is on track for success in grade school.

-Leslie Ramos (75 Words)
+Leslie Age and age segment needed(75 Words)

 In high school, Leslie’s attendance was slipping.
 Her mother, Silvia, worked with Children’s Aid to create an attendance plan, and dreamed of sending Leslie to college one day.
 But COVID-19 cut that dream short — Silvia contracted the virus in March 2020, and passed away a few weeks later.
 Leslie now lives with her sister and receives mental health support and grief counseling from our therapists.
 “Now, I’m planning on college,” said Leslie.
 “For my mother.”

-Tara Herlocher, FNP-BC (79 words)
+Tara Herlocher, Healthcare Worker, FNP-BC (79 words)

 When the pandemic began, families were scared, but had a trusted resource in which to turn: Tara Herlocher.
 As a nurse practitioner at our Harlem-based health clinic, Tara helps families take precautions against COVID-19, and tests youth for the virus.
 Today, Tara is counseling vaccine hesitant families.
 Tara recalled, “One patient said to me, ‘Tara, if you told me you had the vaccine, that would make a difference.’”
 Now she can do exactly that — Tara got vaccinated in January.